Welcome to

 d) Application and methodology of Bayesian inference in medical diagnosis.

-Additionally, HCSL explores network science, genetic search processes of genetic algorithms (GAs) and statistics of complexity.
+Additionally, HCSL explores network science, genetic algorithms (GAs), neural networks (NNs) and statistics of complexity.

 Notable achievements include:

-a) 1993: Pioneered the GAs based design of statistical QC (see An introduction to Design and Optimization of Statistical QC).
+a) 1993: Pioneered the GAs based design of statistical QC (see A Note on Design and Optimization of Statistical QC).

-c) 2021: Introduced a method for estimating the uncertainty of diagnostic accuracy measures, using uncertainty of measurement propagation (see HCSL Publications on Diagnostic Accuracy).
+d) 2021: Introduced a method for estimating the uncertainty of diagnostic accuracy measures via uncertainty propagation rules (see HCSL Publications on Diagnostic Accuracy).

-d) 2022: Designed one-dimensional convolutional neural networks (NNs) to be applied to QC samples of very small size (see HCSL Publications on NNs based QC).
+e) 2022: Designed one-dimensional convolutional NNs to be applied to QC samples of very small size (see HCSL Publications on NNs based QC).

-HCSL has actively participated in standards-developing committees of the Clinical and Laboratory Standards Institute (CLSI).
-In addition, it has been a founding node of the Network of Excellence in Evolutionary Computing (Evonet) and a member organization of the Consortium for the Barcode of Life (CBOL).
+HCSL has actively participated in standards-developing committees of the Clinical and Laboratory Standards Institute (CLSI), and has been a founding node of the Network of Excellence in Evolutionary Computing (Evonet).